DEPARTMENT OF MEDITERRANEAN AND NEAR EASTERN STUDIES 2024-2026

 Two Semester Islamic Studies Concentration

-The Adventist Institute for Islamic and Arabic Studies provides research and symposia opportunities together with library holdings towards both academic and workshop training/orientation in Islamic and Arabic Studies.
-The Institute's goal is to develop and sustain relevant biblically informed curriculum and research in Arab and Islamic Studies on the campus of Middle East University towards its becoming the knowledge center for the global Adventist community on Middle Eastern culture and society.
+The Adventist Institute for Islamic and Arabic Studies (provides research opportunities, symposia, and access to extensive library resources.
+Its focus is to provide academic and workshop training in Islamic and Arabic Studies, aiming to develop and sustain relevant biblically informed curriculum and research.
+The Institute aspires to become the knowledge hub for the global Adventist community on Middle Eastern culture and society, situated within Middle East University's campus.